-Wisconsin Clean Cities is pleased to partner with The Center for Sustainable Energy, along with 12 other Clean Cities coalitions and a host of other project partners on the Vehicle Charging Innovations for Multi-Unit Dwelling (VCI-MUD) project, a three-year project which began in 2019 with funding from the U.S. Department of Energy’s Vehicle Technologies Office.
+Wisconsin Clean Cities is pleased to have partnered with The Center for Sustainable Energy, along with 12 other Clean Cities coalitions and a host of other project partners on the Vehicle Charging Innovations for Multi-Unit Dwelling (VCI-MUD) project, a three-year project which began in 2019 with funding from the U.S. Department of Energy’s Vehicle Technologies Office.

 Listen here: South Shore Clean Cities Executive Director Carl Lisek, host of “Green Fleet Radio” on Lakeshore Public Radio, welcomed Kevin Wood, Clean Transportation Specialist for the Center for Sustainable Energy and Principle Investigator for the U.S. Department of Energy’s Vehicle Charging Innovations in Multi-Unit Dwellings (VCI-MUD) Project to discuss the VCI-MUD Project.